transdigiware/blockchain/howto/ibp-console-govern-components.md

 Because ordering nodes neither maintain the State DB nor host smart contracts, they require fewer containers than peers do.
 But they do host the blockchain (the transaction history) because the blockchain is where the channel configuration is stored, and the ordering service must know the latest channel configuration to perform its role.

-Similar to the CA, an ordering node has only one associated container that we can adjust (if you are deploying a five-node ordering service, five separate sets of ordering node containers):
+Similar to the CA, an ordering node has only one associated container that we can adjust (if you are deploying a five-node ordering service, you will have five separate ordering node containers, as well as five separate gRPC containers):

-* **The ordering node itself**: Encapsulates the internal orderer processes (such as validating transactions) and the blockchain for all of the channels it hosts.
+* **Ordering node container**: Encapsulates the internal orderer processes (such as validating transactions) and the blockchain for all of the channels it hosts.

 #### Sizing an ordering node during creation
 {: #ibp-console-govern-components-orderer-sizing-creation}